Can Dogs Eat Walnuts ? – Itsaboutdog

 • Walnuts are NOT a safe or healthy treat for dogs.

-• The risks, from choking to poisoning, are too significant.
+• The risks, choking and poisoning, are too significant.

 • Choose dog-safe treats instead, like fresh fruits and vegetables.